 Amid a residential suburban area, harmful contamination was found in the sandy soils of a 15-acre site where factories such as Imperial Oil and Champion Chemical had operated since 1917.
 Contamination included volatile organic compounds, PCBs, polycyclic aromatic hydrocarbons, petroleum hydrocarbons, phthalates from plastics, metals, lead and arsenic.
 The surrounding wetlands and residences were at risk from these harmful contaminants, so the area was designated a Superfund site and the United States Army Corps of Engineers enlisted Conti to clean it up.

-Conti received the Project of the Year award in the Industrial/Manufacturing category from Engineering News-Record for this project.
+Awarded Project of the Year for the New York region in the Industrial/Manufacturing category by Engineering News-Record.